LinqlLang/Linql/README.md

 ## Developer Support

-If Linql resonates with you, please consider supporting the project.
+If Linql resonates with you, `please consider supporting the project, as the entire stack is maintained by a single developer`.

 ### Ethereum

 ```
 0x50373B51Cb601827CcC1Dc5472251031d2fdBF89
 ```

+### Open Collective
+We also have an open collective if you wish to `sponsor`, `receive individualized support`, and `prioritize features`.

 ### Hire Me